Resource theory of quantum uncomplexity

-\emph{Acknowledgements.---}The authors thank Adam Brown, Giulio Chiribella, Eric Chitambar, Gilad Gour, Aram Harrow, Richard K\"ung, and Carlo Maria Scandolo, and Leonard Susskind for valuable discussions.
+\emph{Acknowledgements.---}The authors thank Adam Brown, Giulio Chiribella, Eric Chitambar, Gilad Gour, Aram Harrow, Richard K\"ung, Jonathan Oppenheim, Carlo Maria Scandolo, and Leonard Susskind for valuable discussions.
 N.~Y.~H.~thanks John Preskill for a nudge toward the problem of defining a resource theory of uncomplexity and thanks Shira Chapman, Michael Walter, and the other organizers of the 2020 Lorentz Center complexity workshop for inspiration.
-This research was supported by an NSF grant for the Institute for Theoretical Atomic, Molecular, and Optical Physics at Harvard University and the Smithsonian Astrophysical Observatory and by the National Science Foundation under Grant No.~NSF PHY-1748958.
-The Berlin team was funded by the FQXi and the DFG (FOR 2724 and CRC 183).
+This research was supported by NSF grants for the Institute for Theoretical Atomic, Molecular, and Optical Physics at Harvard University and the Smithsonian Astrophysical Observatory; grant no.~NSF PHY-1748958; and QLCI grant OMA-2120757.
+A.M. was supported by NIST grant 70NANB21H055\_0.
+The Berlin team was funded by the FQXi, the DFG (FOR 2724 and CRC 183), and the Einstein Foundation.

 \onecolumngrid

 \begin{appendices}

 {\Alph{section}} {\Alph{section} \arabic{subsection}} {\Alph{section} \arabic{subsection} \roman{subsubsection}}